-Students may nominate themselves, with endorsement of a CAS faculty member.
+Students may nominate themselves, with the endorsement of a CAS faculty member.
 Faculty members are also encouraged to nominate their best student writers.
 Criteria for submission of written work are as follows:

-The deadline to submit a paper for consideration in this year’s competition is Wednesday, April 20, by 5 p.m.
+The deadline to submit a paper for consideration in this year’s competition is Thursday, April 20, by 5 p.m.
 Given the complexities of planning the CAS Awards and Recognition Ceremony, the program must adhere to this deadline and will not be able to consider papers received after 5 p.m. on the 20th.

 The deadline to submit a paper for consideration in this year's competition has passed.